viaacode/syncrator-api/README.md

     `$ curl -v -X GET http://127.0.0.1:8080/`

-The root page has links and some minimal description of other available routes for api calls.
+The root page has links and some minimal description of other available routes for api calls, open in your browser by following this link <a href="http://127.0.0.1:8080/">Syncrator API</a>.

 ### Running using Docker